UrbanCode/velocity-info/workbooks/introductionToValueStreams.md

 ![](/jira/addIntegration/7.PNG)
 ![](/jira/addIntegration/7a.png)

-8. After clicking on "Save" the integration should be created and visible on the integrations page.
+8. After clicking on "Add" the integration should be created and visible on the integrations page.
 ![](/jira/addIntegration/9.png)

 ## 2.3 Adding a Jira Integration to a Value Stream